The ultimate guide to administrative tasks and duties

 Here’s a list of the most common personal assistant duties and responsibilities:

-• Are the first point of contact between their manager and clients via phone calls and emails
+• Act as the first point of contact between their manager and clients via phone calls and emails

 • Diary management